An Ethereal Night of Coming Together

 In the fall of 2017, Bryn Jackson, assistant curator of audience engagement and performance at Newfields, met Jones while volunteering at the HeARTside Community Dinner during ArtPrize, the international art competition and festival in Grand Rapids, Michigan.
 Jones’ project, a public art installation designed to spark conversation about food access, won the $200,000 juried grand prize.

 Jackson wanted to bring the concept to Indianapolis.
 But usually when a museum commissions an artist to do a piece of work, an object or performance results.
-Crossroads is a “living work of art,” a socially and politically engaged piece wouldn’t be complete without robust community participation and planning, Jackson said.
+Crossroads is a “living work of art,” a socially and politically engaged piece that wouldn’t be complete without robust community participation and planning, Jackson said.
 But it’s also a multi-year project with a goal of empowering and providing a platform for Central Indiana residents, improving their access to fresh, affordable food, and creating equitable food policies.

 “To look at what communities are facing, and not say we are coming to fix the problem – but that we want to listen, to help, to be an ally, is exciting,” said Tariq Robinson, manager of Outreach and Community Programs at Newfields.
 “And not just exciting – it’s the right thing to do.”